youssof20/modela/README.md

 - Click "Upload Dataset" in the sidebar
 - Choose a CSV or Excel file (max 50MB)
 - Preview your data and check the summary
-- Save the dataset to cloud storage
+- Save the dataset to local storage

 ### 2. Train Model
 - Select your target column (what you want to predict)